52 Weeks of Bad A** Bacteria – Week 27 – Sourdough: The Bad-A** Baker’s Secret – Guest Post from Kresha of Nourishing Joy

-I am so excited to welcome fellow Nourished Living Network blogger, Kresha, author of the Nourishing Joy website, to Delicious Obsessions!
+I am so excited to welcome Kresha, author of the Nourishing Joy website, to Delicious Obsessions!
 Today, Kresha is sharing her love of sourdough with all of us!
-I am very excited about this post, because I have never really branched out into bread baking, other than pumpkin bread, muffins, etc. I love sourdough bread, and honestly, it is the only bread that I eat.
+I am very excited about this post because I have never really branched out into bread baking, other than pumpkin bread, muffins, etc. I love sourdough bread, and honestly, it is the only bread that I eat.
 However, when it comes to actually baking a loaf of bread, I am very intimidated.
 It is because of this that I was thrilled when Kresha told me what she would like to share.
 She shows us just how easy it is to make delicious, sourdough bread.
-Please give her a warm welcome to Delicious Obsessions and when you’re done here, head over to Nourishng Joy and check out all the great material she has on her site!
+Please give her a warm welcome to Delicious Obsessions and when you’re done here, head over to Nourishing Joy and check out all the great material she has on her site!
 If you’re in need of a sourdough starter and you don’t have anyone local that will share with you, Cultures for Health has a lovely variety of starters on their site. ~Jessica

 Sourdough: The Bad-A** Baker’s Secret